nocodb/nocodb/packages/noco-docs/content/en/index.md

 - ``packages/noco-book``: NocoDB Handbook which will be auto-released to [nocodb/noco-book](https://github.com/nocodb/noco-book).

 - ``packages/noco-docs``: NocoDB Documentation which will be auto-released to [nocodb/noco-docs](https://github.com/nocodb/noco-docs).

+- ``packages/noco-docs-prev``: NocoDB Documentation for previous versions which will be auto-released to [nocodb/noco-docs-prev](https://github.com/nocodb/noco-docs-prev) and will be completely removed on 30 Jun 2022.

 - ``packages/nocodb``: NocoDB Backend, hosted in [NPM](https://www.npmjs.com/package/nocodb).